jkariscodes/my-demo-website/README.md

      - ``POSTGRES_PASSWORD`` - Mandatory variable used to set a superuser password.
 Must not be empty.
      - ``DEBUG`` - Variable used in fixing issues in development (hence set to ``False``)environment and should never be set to ``True`` in production.
 [Reference](https://docs.djangoproject.com/en/4.0/howto/deployment/checklist/#debug)
-  5. Build the required images using Docker.
-This command assumes you are in the current directory of project.
+  5. Run the docker services for this project using compose in development environment.
      ```
-     docker compose build .
+     docker compose -f docker-compose-dev.yml up
      ```
-  6. Run the docker services for this project using compose.
+     OR to run in a detached mode (without seeing the logs) .ie. in the background
      ```
-     docker compose up
+     docker compose -f docker-compose-dev.yml up -d
      ```
+  6. Run the docker services for this project using compose in production environment.
+     ```
+     docker compose -f docker-compose-prod.yml up
+     ```
      OR to run in a detached mode (without seeing the logs) .ie. in the background
      ```
-     docker compose up -d
+     docker compose -f docker-compose-prod.yml up -d
      ```
   7. Propagate models into your database schema using the [migrate command](https://docs.djangoproject.com/en/4.0/ref/django-admin/#migrate).
 Note that this command is being run inside the docker web container.
 Refer for more on [exec docker command](https://docs.docker.com/engine/reference/commandline/compose_exec/).
      ```
-     docker compose exec web python manage.py migrate
+     docker compose -f docker-compose-dev.yml exec web python manage.py migrate
      ```
+     similarly, in production
+     ```
+     docker compose -f docker-compose-dev.yml exec web python manage.py migrate
+     ```
-  8. To check the logs you can make use of ``docker compose logs`` or ``docker compose logs -f`` to continue watching the log file and its print out.
+  8. To check the logs you can make use of ``docker compose -f docker-compose-dev.yml logs`` or ``docker compose -f docker-compose-dev.yml logs -f`` to continue watching the log file and its print out.
+  9. In development, access the website in (HTTP) http://localhost:8000 while in production, (HTTPS) https://localhost

   ## Usage